Jim Sillars: Scottish independence referendum

 In 2014 his book In Place of Fear II: A Socialist Programme for an Independent Scotland was published, in which he outlined his vision of a socialist and independent Scotland.
 The book was named after Aneurin Bevan's 1952 work, In Place of Fear.
 During the 2014 Scottish independence referendum, Sillars said: "BP, in an independent Scotland, will need to learn the meaning of nationalisation, in part or in whole, as it has in other countries who have not been as soft as we have forced to be.
 We will be the masters of the oil fields, not BP or any other of the majors."

 In March 2022, Sillars claimed that it was "foolish" to talk about another independence referendum whilst the Russo-Ukrainian War was going on.
 In an open letter, he wrote: "The prime objective of the independence movement is not to hold a referendum now, but to create an overwhelming majority for independence.
 Only when that is achieved do we want a referendum, because that will be one we can win.
 That is not the case today."
 An SNP spokesperson responded: "Jim Sillars recently called for independence to be 'deprioritised' – and donated cash to keep Scotland under Westminster control.
 Any claims he has to support independence are contradicted by his own words and deeds."

+Sillars told an Alba Party meeting in July 2023 that Scottish independence supporters were "in no position to win" in proposed second referendum.
+He also backed the creation of a single pro-independence organisation, which was unaffiliated to any party, to campaign for Scottish independence.

 Alba Party

 On 26 March 2021, Sillars backed Alex Salmond's new Alba Party, saying: "This is a very welcome development as it gives the independence voters a party that is not the SNP – which many, including me, with justification, believe is tainted with political corruption, and which is grossly incompetent in a whole range of its activities from building ferries to building hospitals, and boasting about being the Saudi Arabia of wind, without creating jobs."
 He still remains a member of the SNP, but told Holyrood magazine's Politically Speaking podcast that he had not voted for them "for a long time".
 He said: "I didn't join Alba, and I won't join Alba.
 Alba and the SNP means the movement is split, and a split movement will not win.
 I'm hoping a change of leadership in the SNP is going to happen and I'm staying in the SNP, hoping to influence people, saying 'look, we've got to have a rapprochement with the people who left to join Alba.'"

+Following the defeat of the SNP in the 2024 United Kingdom general election, Sillars described John Swinney's leadership as "a busted flush" and Nicola Sturgeon as "Stalin's wee sister".